 Prior to joining Powers, Jeremy was Senior Vice President for the District Policy Group, a team within the Government and Regulatory Affairs Practice of Drinker Biddle & Reath LLP, where he counseled clients on various policy and advocacy issues, including advancing authorization legislation, securing federal appropriations support for programmatic funding increases, and working with federal agencies on the implementation of legislation or proposed rules.

 Before his time with Drinker Biddle, Jeremy was the director of public policy for the Tourette Association of America (formerly known as the Tourette Syndrome Association), where he directed and managed the organization’s Washington, D.C., office.
 Jeremy was responsible for advocating TAA’s legislative agenda on Capitol Hill and before federal agencies.
 He also gathered grassroots support for legislative issues, including the inclusion of Tourette Syndrome as a disability in the Individuals with Disabilities Education Act.

-In addition, Jeremy worked as a legislative associate with Kinghorn Hilbert & Associates, LLC, (formerly known as Kinghorn & Associates) a government consulting firm in Washington, D.C., where he served as an advocate/client counselor on behalf of various defense contractors and trade associations.
+In addition, Jeremy worked as a legislative associate with Kinghorn Hilbert & Associates, LLC, (formerly known as Kinghorn & Associates) a government consulting firm in Washington, D.C.
 Before his position with Kinghorn Hilbert & Associates, Jeremy worked as a legislative correspondent and staff assistant for Senator Mike DeWine (R-Ohio), focusing primarily on health issues related to managed care, Medicare, Medicaid and appropriations.